>>> def simple_coroutine(): # (1)

 Pipelines of coroutines

-, with only one delegating generator and one subgenerator.
-Because the delegating generator works as a pipe, you can connect any number of them in a pipeline: one delegating generator uses yield from
+Example 17 demonstrates the simplest arrangement of yield from, with only one delegating generator and one subgenerator.
+Because the delegating generator works as a pipe, you can connect any number of them in a pipeline: one delegating generator uses yield from to call a subgenerator, which itself is a delegating generator calling another subgenerator with yield from, and so on.
+Eventually this chain must end in a simple generator that uses just yield, but it may also end in any iterable object, as in Example 16.

-Now let’s review the formal description of the yield from
+Now let’s review the formal description of the yield from construct, as presented in PEP 380.

 The Meaning of yield from